-The Augusta Symphony is taking its mission “to share the joy of music with our community” beyond the walls of the concert hall and is pleased to announce that in the 2019-20 season, music therapy services will be offered at the Knox Music Institute at the Miller Theater.
+The Augusta Symphony is taking its mission “to share the joy of music with our community” beyond the walls of the concert hall by offering music therapy services at the Knox Music Institute at the Miller Theater.

-The Symphony is deeply grateful that longtime supporter University Health Care System is the Presenting Sponsor of Community Chords Music Therapy.
+The Symphony is deeply grateful that longtime supporter Piedmont Augusta is the Presenting Sponsor of Community Chords Music Therapy.

 MUSIC THERAPY DEFINED

 According to the American Music Therapy Association (http://www.musictherapy.org), music therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.

 COMMUNITY CHORDS MUSIC THERAPY

 In year one, Community Chords Music Therapy will provide services to approximately 50 adults with intellectual and developmental disabilities by partnering with four CSRA organizations to provide free group music therapy at the Knox Music Institute to their beneficiaries.
 Group sessions target clinical goals such as socialization, communication, self-expression, motor function, cognitive stimulation, and mood.
 Additionally, these groups provide opportunities to work on goals of community integration and functional independence as beneficiaries venture to the Knox Music Institute each week to attend music therapy.